sepehrasadiyan/wallet-v2/README.md

-# wallet-v2
-simple demo of wallet spring 3.3.1 &amp;&amp; java 21
+Simple demo of wallet application